What is the Montana County Attorneys Association?

 - Scott TwitoYellowstone County Attorney

-- Angela WetzsteonRavalli County Deputy Attorney
+- Angela AuchRavalli County Deputy Attorney

-- Kristine WhiteRosebud County Attorney
+- Chance CarterMissoula County Deputy Attorney

 The Legislative Committee shall keep abreast of legislative proposals, recommend legislative programs, and support valid legislation relating to and affecting members of the Association.
 Further, this committee shall actively encourage and enlist the participation of the members in all matters before the legislature while it is in session.

-- William Fulbright, ChairRavalli County Attorney
+- Matt Jennings, ChairMissoula County Attorney

 - Josh RackiCascade County Attorney